JonaBenja/appliedtm/README.md

-# An SVM and MLP system for negation cue detection
+# SVM and MLP systems for negation cue detection

 This repository will contain all code and files used to train a negation detection classifier.
 The project is executed by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl, during January 2021.